-Marketing technology has changed the way consumers interact with brands.
 From scanning your own groceries, to paying bills online, access to the internet has made life easier for customers as they access digital services.

 You can now carry out many mundane and administrative tasks without the need to engage a ‘real’ person.

 The most obvious example of this has been the growth in voice assistants like Siri and Alexa.
 But there are many more examples as we’ll move on to next.

 Automated brand interactions

-The same approach goes with restaurant bookings and takeaway deliveries.
-Even access to films and music is now much less done through a physical visit to a store and much more through a technology-based access with Netflix or Spotify for example.
+The same goes with restaurant bookings and takeaway deliveries.
+Even access to films and music is now done more through technology with Netflix and Spotify for example.

 Or take online store orders as another example.
-When you buy something from Amazon, your order goes in to their highly efficient system.
-You are sent regular updates on the process of your order from the warehouse to delivery.
-But unless something goes badly wrong, the chances are you never speak to a ‘real person’ in this whole process.
+When you buy something from Amazon, your order goes in to their highly efficient delivery system.
+They send you regular updates on the progress of your order.
+But unless something goes wrong, the chances are you never speak to a ‘real person’ in this process.

 Customer Relationship Marketing (CRM)

 Behind these automated interactions is the concept of Customer Relationship Marketing.
 Customer Relationship Management is a way of organising how your business interacts with its customers.
 The ability to do Customer Relationship Marketing (CRM) is one of the most important benefits that digital marketing can offer your business.
 It’s particularly common with B2B businesses, where long term customer loyalty is important.

-- You can connect directly with a consumer rather than via a third party
+- You can connect directly with a customer rather than via a third party.

-- You can keep a track of those interactions so you have a customer view history
+- You can track those interactions so you’ve a customer view history.

-- It is usually scaleable because it is largely automated.
+- It’s usually scaleable because it’s largely automated.

-A key requirement for any CRM system is the ability to manage data about the customer.
+A key requirement for any CRM system is managing customer data.
 To be able to store the data securely and safely.
 To make the data accessible by systems and people as required.
-All this has to be done within the rules around data privacy and anti spam laws.
-We cover these areas in our guide to digital data and insight.
+All this has to be done within the rules around data privacy and anti-spam laws.
+See our guide to digital data and insight for more on this.

 CRM and Reach - Tagging